Devanshu-Augusty/PayOn/README.md

 ## Overview

 This is a MERN (MongoDB, Express, React, Node.js) stack project that showcases modern development practices.
+Allow users to send money online to each other and check transaction history also.

 ### Functionality: